fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 #### `navigationCapabilityCode`

-The property `navigationCapabilityCode` is used to exchange information about the following
+The property `navigationCapabilityCode` is used to exchange information about the navigation capabilities of the flight.
-capabilities:
+It shall consist of zero or more of the following values, separated by a space character:

 - Navigation capabilities listed in ICAO Doc 9965 Vol II chapter B-2.10.3
   - `F`: Automatic Direction Finder (ADF)